Fred Beasley

-Frederick Jerome Beasley (born September 18, 1974) is an American former professional football player who was a fullback in the National Football League (NFL).
+Frederick Jerome Beasley, whose name was shortened to "Fred", (born September 18, 1974) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Auburn Tigers and was selected by the San Francisco 49ers in the sixth round of the 1998 NFL draft.

 High school years

 Beasley attended Robert E. Lee High School in Montgomery, Alabama and earned letters in football and track.
 In football, he was a two-time All-State honoree, won back-to-back state championships and as a senior, he was a USA Today All-USA selection and named an All-American by Parade.
 In track, he was a three-time State Champion on the decathlon.

 His head coach was Legendary Hall of Famer Spence McCracken.
 His Home Economics teacher went out on maternity leave, so his full-time substitute was future State Champion basketball Coach Scott C. Davis.

 College career

 Beasley attended Auburn University, and was a star in football.
 He split time between fullback and tailback and finished his career with 1,241 rushing yards, 567 receiving yards, and 16 rushing touchdowns.
 In a 1997 game against the Georgia Bulldogs, a match widely considered the "Deep South's Oldest Rivalry," Beasley plowed over current Georgia Bulldogs head coach, Kirby Smart, who was attempting to tackle him.